Life4five/Fauriverse/README.md

-A new world is being written\n
+A new world is being written
 Stay tuned.